IlkkaNolvi/habit-tracker/README.md

 ## Requirements:
 - A modern web browser (Chrome, Firefox, Edge, or Safari).
-- Files: index.html (or habit_tracker.html), app.js, and styles.css (or equivalent files, if CSS is inline).
+- Files: index.html, app.js, and styles.css.

 ## 1. File Placement
 Ensure you have the following files in the same folder:
-- index.html (or habit_tracker.html - the main structure)
+- index.html  (the main structure)
 - app.js (the JavaScript logic)
-- styles.css (the CSS styles, if separate)
+- styles.css (the CSS styles)

 ## 2. Opening the Application
 - Navigate to the folder where the files are located in your file explorer.
-- Double-click the index.html (or habit_tracker.html) file.
+- Double-click the index.html file.
 - The file will automatically open in your default browser, and the application will be ready to use.

 ## Screenshots